userver-framework/userver/scripts/docs/en/userver/tutorial/config_service.md

 Now we have to configure our new HTTP handle.
 The configuration is quite straightforward:

-@snippet samples/config_service.cpp Config service sample - config updater static config
+@snippet samples/config_service.cpp Config service sample - handler static config

 ### int main()

+Finally,
-Finally, let's write down the runtime config `kRuntimeConfig` as a fallback config, adding required components to the `components::MinimalServerComponentList()`, and starting the server with static config `kStaticConfig`.
+we add required components to the `components::MinimalServerComponentList()`, and start the server with static config `kStaticConfig`.

 @snippet samples/config_service.cpp  Config service sample - main